msarvala/datasource/README.md

 # datasource
 Spring Boot on Docker with multiple data sources

-to star the app with multiple datasource star app using
+to start the app with multiple data sources run below command

 ./compose.sh from teh root director